-Becoming a resident assistant is a tremendous responsibility tied with many expectations and requirements, but also with rewards and benefits.
-The job is not for everyone as it requires responsibility, time-management, and commitment, but for those who can handle the job, they will better be prepared for the work force and will have better-honed skills and talents for when they apply for jobs.
+Becoming a resident assistant is a tremendous responsibility tied with many expectations and requirements but also with rewards and benefits.
+The job is not for everyone as it requires responsibility, time-management, and commitment, but for those who can handle it, they will better be prepared for the work force and will have better-honed skills and talents for when they apply for jobs.
 Not only will they look more prepared on their resumes, they will actually be more prepared.

-Throughout this Counseling class, we have been discussing about all aspects of the job, including the benefits and expectations it comes with.
+Throughout this Counseling class, we’ve been discussing all aspects of the job including the benefits and expectations that accompanies it.
 Sometimes it helps to re-evaluate these to keep a clear and realistic view in mind.
-If an assistant’s residents ever have unfair expectations of him or her, then they will find it difficult to serve them and fulfill their needs, but the same goes when the assistant has unfair expectations for the residents.
-Recently, I have discovered that most resident assistants expect too much from their residents, such as reading flyers and attending events.
-While I wish that residents would meet the expectations I have for them, I am here to adapt to their needs and their willingness to cooperate.
-It is my responsibility to get a feel for my floor and its residents and to do what is necessary to meet the needs and expectations of myself, my residents, my Resident Director, my department, and my university.
+If an assistant’s residents ever have unfair expectations of him, then he’ll find it difficult to serve them and fulfill their needs, but the same goes when the assistant has unfair expectations for the residents.
+Recently, I’ve discovered that most resident assistants expect too much from their residents, such as reading flyers and attending events.
+While I wish that residents would meet the expectations I have for them, I’m here to adapt to their needs and their willingness to cooperate.
+It’s my responsibility to get a feel for my floor and its residents and to do what is necessary to meet the needs and expectations of myself, my residents, my Resident Director, my department, and my university.
 I know that it will be difficult, but I am fully committed and prepared to take on the challenge.

 I hope that this class continues to provide me with useable information and continues to stimulate and inspire me to be proud of my position and want to fulfill my duties.
-As I have mentioned, I am proud to be here and I am ready, willing, and able to work.
-Since this is my first real job in the world, I am prepared to accept any help that is offered and will be full of questions, comments, and concerns, constantly searching for the most effective method and best approach at every situation.
-I hope that by the end of this semester, this class will have better prepared me, and by the end of the year that I have served my term as best as I could have.
+As I’ve mentioned, I’m proud to be here and I am ready, willing, and able to work.
+Since this is my first real job in the world, I am prepared to accept any help that is offered and will be full of questions, constantly searching for the most effective method and best approach at every situation.
+I hope that by the end of this semester, this class will have better prepared me, and by the end of the year that I have served my term as best as I could.
 Ultimately, I wish to retain this job through the year following and perhaps even the year after that, until I must forfeit it due to a senior year of student teaching.
 By then, I wish to excel through my student teaching and into professional teaching because of the preparation and practice I’ve had through being a learning community resident assistant.

 This class has been helping me so far, and I hope that it continues to do so.
 I am looking forward to a semester full of helpful hints and useful knowledge that will help me throughout the semester, the year, the following years, and even my future.